jiaoshuntian/ivory-operator/docs/content/guides/logical-replication.md

     options: "REPLICATION"
 ```

 This creates a database called `zoo` and a user named `logic` with `REPLICATION` privileges.
-This will allow for replicating data logically to the `hippo` Postgres cluster.
+This will allow for replicating data logically to the `hippo` Ivory cluster.

-Create these two Postgres clusters.
+Create these two Ivory clusters.
 When the `rhino` cluster is ready, [log into the `zoo` database]({{< relref "tutorial/connect-cluster.md" >}}).
 For convenience, you can use the `kubectl exec` method of logging in:

 ```
-kubectl exec -it -n postgres-operator -c database \
+kubectl exec -it -n ivory-operator -c database \
-  $(kubectl get pods -n postgres-operator --selector='postgres-operator.crunchydata.com/cluster=rhino,postgres-operator.crunchydata.com/role=master' -o name) -- psql zoo
+  $(kubectl get pods -n ivory-operator --selector='ivory-operator.crunchydata.com/cluster=rhino,ivory-operator.crunchydata.com/role=master' -o name) -- psql zoo
 ```

 Let's create a simple table called `abc` that contains just integer data.
 We will also populate this table: